EngWish/doEnglish/README.md

 ## Overview
 ### Description

 "You Can English" is a game that tests your knowledge of English vocabulary.
-Prepare for the SHSAT/SAT/ACT/GRE exams using this app, or impress your friends and family with convoluted vocabulary in your daily lives, the possibilies are endless!
+Prepare for the SHSAT/SAT/ACT/GRE exams using this app, or impress your friends and family with convoluted vocabulary in your daily lives, the possibilities are endless!

 ### App Evaluation
 [Evaluation of your app across the following attributes]